MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 4.3 Validate Usability Requirements

-Gathering a group of 20 users, the usablilty requirements will be validated by having each of them successfully add, modify, and remove an assignment.The users must also successfully add, modify, and remove an event item.
+Gathering a group of 20 users, the usability requirements will be validated by having each of them successfully add, modify, and remove an assignment.The users must also successfully add, modify, and remove an event item.
 Finally, the users must be able to navigate between the main calendar view, daily calendar view, to-do list, and help menu.

 ## 4.4 Verify Performance Requirements